AHFIDAILabs/ClientFirst-XAI/assets/documentation.md

 Cleaned survey response text (trimmed spaces, standardized casing) and converted to numeric scores to facilitates computation of aggregate satisfaction measures and consistent model input.

 **Step 26: Grouped Categorical Variables**
-Created simplified groupings for education, employment, and marital status to reduces category sparsity and improves model stability.
+Created simplified groupings for `education`, `employment`, and `marital status` to reduces category sparsity and improves model stability.

 **Step 27: Interaction Features and Ratios**
 Created ratios like `HIV_Care_Duration_Ratio` and product terms (interaction terms) such as `Age_x_HIV_Duration` to captures nuanced relationships between demographic and clinical features.